bassistTech/rayTrace/readme.md

 ## Other references

 https://raytracing.github.io/books/RayTracingInOneWeekend.html is a book on ray tracing, for computer graphics.
 I'll be looking through it for insights on how I could speed up my program, since graphics tend to be quite performance intensive.

+https://refractiveindex.info is where I got my glass catalog.